Jonathan Sacks, Baron Sacks: Career

-The author of 25 books, Sacks published commentaries on the daily Jewish prayer book (siddur) and completed commentaries to the Rosh Hashanah, Yom Kippur and Pesach festival prayer-books (machzorim) As of 2017.
+The author of 25 books, Sacks published commentaries on the siddur (daily prayerbook) and completed commentaries to the machzorim (festival prayerbook) for the Rosh Hashanah, Yom Kippur and Pesach.
 His other books include, Not in God's Name: Confronting Religious Violence, and The Great Partnership: God, Science and the Search for Meaning.
 His books won literary awards, including the Grawemeyer Prize for Religion in 2004 for The Dignity of Difference, and a National Jewish Book Award in 2000 for A Letter in the Scroll.
-Covenant & Conversation: Genesis was also awarded a National Jewish Book Award in 2009, and his commentary to the Pesach festival prayer book won the Modern Jewish Thought and Experience Dorot Foundation Award in the 2013 National Jewish Book Awards in the United States.
+Koren Publishers Jerusalem published The Koren Sacks Siddur in 2006, and is described by Koren as the "first new Orthodox Hebrew/English siddur in a generation".
+Covenant & Conversation: Genesis was awarded a National Jewish Book Award in 2009, and his commentary to the Passivor mahzor book won the 2013 Modern Jewish Thought and Experience Dorot Foundation Award from the Jewish Book Council in the United States.
 His Covenant & Conversation commentaries on the weekly Torah portion are read by thousands of people in Jewish communities around the world.
+In September 2025, Koren posthumously published a one-volume Torah with Masoretic Text and translation alongside his commentary as well as those commentators he had selected, including Rashi.

 Sacks' contributions to wider British society have also been recognized.
 A regular contributor to national media, frequently appearing on BBC Radio 4's Thought for the Day or writing the Credo column or opinion pieces in The Times, Sacks was awarded The Sanford St Martin's Trust Personal Award for 2013 for "his advocacy of Judaism and religion in general".
-He was invited to the wedding of Prince William of Wales and Kate Middleton as a representative of the Jewish community.
+He was invited to the wedding of Prince William and Catherine Middleton as a representative of the Jewish community.

-At a Gala Dinner held in Central London in May 2013 to mark the completion of the Chief Rabbi's time in office, the Prince of Wales called Sacks a "light unto this nation", "a steadfast friend" and "a valued adviser" whose "guidance on any given issue has never failed to be of practical value and deeply grounded in the kind of wisdom that is increasingly hard to come by".
+At a Gala Dinner held in Central London in May 2013 to mark the completion of the Chief Rabbi's time in office, Charles III, at the time Prince of Wales, called Sacks a "light unto this nation", "a steadfast friend" and "a valued adviser" whose "guidance on any given issue has never failed to be of practical value and deeply grounded in the kind of wisdom that is increasingly hard to come by".